Neighbor stability-based vanet clustering for urban vehicular environments

 is also complicated.
 As a result, the network topology changes and disconnectionsoccur frequently between the vehicles.
 This phenomenon is very critical for V2Xcommunication services.

-Figure shows the cluster-based vehicular system model for an urban environment that is considered in this work.
+that is considered in this work.
 It consists of a set of infrastructure devices, which arenamed roadside units (RSUs), and a set of vehicles, named onboard units (OBUs), thatmove in different directions on a two-lane road in an urban traffic scenario.
 We assumethat the vehicles move in exactly the opposite directions on the two-lane road withdifferent velocities.
 When the vehicles reach an intersection, they wait for a certaintime to avoid collisions with other vehicles.
 For communications, we consider thatvehicles (i.e., OBUs) communicate with one-hop neighbor vehicles or infrastructure(i.e., RSUs) through a single channel, and they are equipped with multiple onboardequipment to support various forms of communication ].

 3 Design of the NSVC